tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 ---

-### 8. Instructor Do: Deploying a Housing Price Prediction Model in Amazon SageMaker (10 min)
+### 8. Instructor Do: Review Deploying a Housing Price Prediction Model in Amazon SageMaker (10 min)

 **Files**: